ibm-cloud-docs/vpc/backup_service_vpc_view_backup_jobs.md

 ### View a list of backup jobs from the CLI
 {: #backup-view-jobs-list-cli}

 Run the `backup-policy-jobs` command to view the backup jobs for your backup snapshots.
-Status indicates when backup snapshots are being created, failed completion, or succeeded completion.
+Status indicates when the backup job is running, if the backup job failed or succeeded.

 ```text
 ibmcloud is backup-policy-jobs POLICY [--volume VOLUME] [--snapshot SNAPSHOT] [--snapshot-crn SNAPSHOT_CRN] [--status failed | running | succeeded] [--plan PLAN] [--output JSON] [-q, --quiet]